cuiyongbo/hello-world/my_wiki/english_notes.rst

 | be born with a silver spoon in one’s mouth
 | Definition: be born into a weathy family of high social standing.
 |
+| spoon-feed
+| Definition: feed someone by using a spoon.
+| Definition: provide someone with so much help or information that they do not need to think | for themselves.
+|
+| misbehave
+| Definition: behave badly.
+|
 | bobbin [绕线筒，线轴]
 | Definition: a winder around which thread or tape or film or other flexible material can be wounded.
 |